ec-jrc/SMDRM/libdrm/README.md

 ### Run

-The best way to run RabbitMQ is with Docker:
+The best way to run RabbitMQ service is with Docker:

 ```shell
 docker run -it --rm --name rabbitmq --hostname rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.9-management